 Cyber-bullying is the latest manifestation of lashon hara.
 In general the Internet is the most effective distributor of hate-speech ever invented.
 Not only does it make targeted communication so easy, but it also bypasses the face-to-face encounter that can sometimes induce shame, sensitivity and self-control.
 Greek myth told the story of Gyges’ ring that had the magical property of making whoever wore it invisible, so that he or she could get away with anything.
 Social media that enable people to post anonymous comments or adopt false identities are as near as anyone has yet come to inventing a Gyges’ ring.
 That is what is so dangerous about it.

-The story of Hannah Smith and the other teenage suicides is a tragic reminder of how right the sages were to reject the idea that “words can never harm me,” and insist to the contrary that evil speech kills.
+The story of Hannah Smith and the other teenage suicides is a tragic reminder of how right the Sages were to reject the idea that “words can never harm me,” and insist to the contrary that evil speech kills.
 Free speech is not speech that costs nothing.
 It is speech that respects the freedom and dignity of others.
 Forget this and free speech becomes very expensive indeed.

 All of which helps us to understand the biblical idea of tsara’at.
-The peculiar property of tsara’at – whether as a skin disease, a discoloration of garments or mould on the walls of a house – is that it was immediately and conspicuously visible.
+The peculiar property of tsara’at – whether as a skin disease, a discolouration of garments or mould on the walls of a house – is that it was immediately and conspicuously visible.
 People engage in lashon hara because, like wearers of Gyges’ ring, they think they can get away with it.
 “It wasn’t me.
 I never said it.
 I didn’t mean it.
 I was misunderstood.”
 The Torah is here telling us that malicious speech uttered in private is to be stigmatised in public and those who engage in it are to be openly shamed.

 To put it at its simplest: as we behave to others so God behaves to us.
 Do not expect God to be kind to those who are unkind to their fellow humans.